Subscription Modal Banner

 webull

 Meanwhile, Webull is one of the newest brokerages in Singapore.
-A popular online broker in the US, the trading platform offers zero commission and platform fees for the US and HK markets.
+A popular online broker in the US, the trading platform offers zero platform fee for the US and HK markets, and a commission fee of 0.025% of the total trade amount (min.
+US$0.50).
 There are also no withdrawal fees, deposit fees, and inactivity fees.

 Additionally, it also supports fractional share trading for as low as US$5 per fractional share.
 This allows you to buy high-priced shares of big companies such as Alphabet, Apple, and Amazon, even if you don't have a large capital.